ReChronoRain/HyperCeiler/README_en-US.md

 ## Currently supported versions

-MIUI and HyperOS for Android 13-15
+HyperOS for Android 14-15

-> Note: Android 13 has basically stopped maintenance, only provides temporary support, and no longer accepts feedback.

 ## Pre-use instructions

 Please enable HyperCeiler in [LSPosed](https://github.com/LSPosed/LSPosed/releases), then enable the corresponding feature in the HyperCeiler app and restart the scope (root access required).

-This module <b>does not support</b> `third-party MIUI/Xiaomi HyperOS ROMs with a lot of modifications`, `system software with a lot of modifications`, and some `international MIUI/Xiaomi HyperOS ROMs`.
+This module <b>does not support</b> `third-party Xiaomi HyperOS ROMs with a lot of modifications`, `system software with a lot of modifications`, and some `international Xiaomi HyperOS ROMs`.

 Currently, HyperCeiler is adapted for Xiaomi HyperOS 2.0 mobile devices based on Android 15.
 The coverage isn't very comprehensive and requires ongoing testing and improvements.